Rahul Dravid: 1996–98: Early years

 Dravid continued his successful run, scoring seven fifties in the next eight Tests that included fifties in six consecutive innings (three each against Sri Lanka and Australia), becoming only the second Indian to do so after Gundappa Vishwanath.
-By the end of 1997-98 Test season, he had scored 15 fifties in 22 Tests including four scores of nineties but just one hundred.
+By the end of 1997–98 Test season, he had scored 15 fifties in 22 Tests including four scores of nineties but just one hundred.

-During the 1998-99 Test season, Dravid scored 752 runs in seven Tests at an average of 62.66, that included four hundreds and one fifty.
+That changed in the ensuing 1998–99 Test season, when Dravid scored 752 runs in seven Tests at an average of 62.66, that included four hundreds and one fifty.
 In the process, he topped the runs chart for India for the season.
 He scored the first of the four hundreds during the Zimbabwe tour.
-Dravid top scored in both innings against Zimbabwe, scoring 118 and 44 runs respectively; however, India lost the one-off Test.
+Dravid top scored in both innings against Zimbabwe, scoring 118 and 44 runs respectively; however, could not prevent India’s defeat in the one-off Test.
+This was to remain India’s only defeat in tests when Dravid scored a hundred until 2011.

 The Zimbabwe tour was followed by a tour to New Zealand.
 The First Test having been abandoned without a ball being bowled, the series started for Dravid with the first duck of his Test career in the first innings of the Second Test and ended with hundreds in both innings of the Third Test in Hamilton.
 He scored 190 and 103 not out in the first and the second innings respectively, becoming only the third Indian batsman, after Vijay Hazare and Sunil Gavaskar, to score a century in both innings of a Test match.
 Dravid topped the runs table for the series with 321 runs at an average of 107.00, although India lost the series 0–1.

 Later that month, India played a two Test home series against Pakistan.
 Dravid didn't contribute much with the bat.
 India lost the First Test but won the Second Test in Delhi with Kumble's historic 10-wicket haul.
 Dravid played his part in the 10-wicket haul by taking a catch to dismiss Mushtaq Ahmed, who was Kumble's eighth victim in the innings.
 The India-Pakistan Test series was followed by the 1998–99 Asian Test Championship.
 India went on to lose the riot-affected First Test of the championship against Pakistan at the Eden Gardens.
 India went to Sri Lanka to play the Second Test of the championship.
 Dravid scored his fourth hundred of the season at Colombo in the first innings of the match.
 He also effected a successful run out of Russel Arnold during Sri Lankan innings fielding at short leg.
 On the fourth morning, Dravid was injured while fielding at the same position when the ball from Jayawardene's pull shot struck his face through the helmet grill.
 He didn't come out to bat in the second innings due to the injury.
 The match ended in a draw as India failed to qualify for the Finals of the championship.